jhpyle/docassemble/_docs/config.md

 To have no limit, set `maximum content length` to `None`.

-If you are using [Docker] and [NGINX], then after changing this value, you will need to do a complete restart of the system for the change to take effect.
-(That is, `docker stop -t 600 <container ID>` followed by `docker start <container ID>`.)
+The `maximum content length` applies at the Python level and the web server level.
+If you are using the `jhpyle/docassemble` [Docker] image, then after changing this value, you will need to do a complete restart of the system for the change to take effect.

 ## <a name="signature pen thickness scaling factor"></a>Scaling factor for thickness of signature line